cindyhansel/Predictive-NFL-1st-Down-Conversion/README.md

 > ## MatPlotLib Visualization - the field and positions

 This is the player and ball positions of a play just prior to the snap in week 3 of the season.
-Cleveland is lined up in a singleback offensive formation against Pittsburg's 7 defenders in the box.
+Cleveland is lined up in a singleback offensive formation against Pittsburgh's 7 defenders in the box.
 There are two yards to go for a first down.
 The play is a run to the left, which only results in a gain of 1 yard and thus a failed first down conversion.

 ![matplot image](images/matplot-field.jpg)